renzhen1024/sam-and-his-friends/Readme.md

 2. `$ cd sam-and-his-friends`
 3. `$ NODE_ENV=production PORT=80 pm2 start ./bin/www`

+## How to deploy a new version production

+1. The list of applications currently managed by PM2 can also be looked up with the list subcommand:

+`$ pm2 list`

+2. Stop an application with this command (specify the PM2 App name or id):

+`$ pm2 stop app_name_or_id`

+3. Update dependency

+`$ cd sam-and-his-friends && git pull && yarn install`

+4. Start application again

+`$ NODE_ENV=production PORT=80 pm2 start ./bin/www`

 ## Change log

 The change log can be found on the [Releases page](https://github.com/tningjs/sam-and-his-friends/releases).